gpunktschmitz/PSMediaWiki/README.md

 This module is still work in progress and so is this README.

-Please stand bye while I proctrastinate.
+Please stand by while I proctrastinate.